ilakkmanoharan/ConnectedCitiesApp/README.md

 Testing using swagger:

-When the app is running (using commands from 2.1)
+When the app is running (using the previous commands)

 Goto the following url to visit the api docs: